learn-co-curriculum/java-pass-by-value/README.md

 ## Conclusion

-Pass by value means the argument value is copied into the parameter variable.
+Java uses pass by value for method parameter passing.
+Each time we call a method, the argument value is copied into the parameter variable.
 If the parameter is a reference type, the parameter points at the same object as the argument and thus is able to change the object's state.
 Parameter reassignment is discouraged and usually not useful since it won't affect the value of the argument.

 ## Resources